lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/advanced/wallet-rpc-calls.md

 Outputs:

-* _address_  - string; The 95-character hex address string of the oxen-wallet-rpc in session.
+* _address_  - string; The 95-character hex address string of the lozzax-wallet-rpc in session.
 * _addresses_  array of addresses informations
   * _address_  string; The 95-character hex \(sub\)address string.
   * _label_  string; Label of the \(sub\)address